Sshatzkin/particle_filter_project/README.md

 ## Project Components

-For each of the main steps of the particle filter localization, please provide the following:
-Code location (1-3 sentences): Please describe where in your code you implemented this step of the particle filter localization.
-Functions/code description (1-3 sentences per function / portion of code): Describe the structure of your code.
-For the functions you wrote, describe what each of them does and how they contribute to this step of the particle filter localization.
-The main steps are,

 ### Initialization of particle cloud

   We initialize our particle cloud in the __initialize_particle_cloud__ function provided to us as part of the __ParticleFilter__ class.
 (Lines 167-188)